Qbix/QBridge/README.md

 It is designed as a clean, native-first alternative to Cordova and Capacitor, without legacy constraints, global magic, or opaque runtime behavior.

 [Qbix](https://qbix.com), the company behind QBridge, designs web-first applications.
+[Get in touch](https://qbix.com/about) if you need help or would like to collaborate with us.
 We've released our entire module platform as open-source to help developers.
 You're welcome:

 | Area | Software | Description |
 |---|---|---|